markwartman1/inventorySystem/README.md

 #### Polymorphism
 Polymorphism is present in the Inventory Class, where lookupPart & lookupProduct each have Overloaded Methods that handle String & Interger arguments.

+#### Encapsulation
+Encapsulation is present in each of the Models in the typical fashion of private fields with accessors/getters & mutators/setters to manipulate the data.